Contents

 26. Visual block edit

-+ insert a column ((<j>+1) rows) of text
+insert a column ((+1) rows) of text

 <C-v><j>jI<text>

-**Note**: If the block spans short lines that do not extend into the block,
+Note: If the block spans short lines that do not extend into the block, the text is not inserted in that line.

-+ append a column of text after block selection, use `A` instead of `I`
+append a column of text after block selection, use A instead of I

-`<C-v><j>j$A<text>` append text to the end of each line in the block
+Note: <C-v><j>j$A<text> append text to the end of each line in the block

-+ user a character <c> to fill a rectangle of (<j>+1) x (<l>+1) size.
+user a character to fill a rectangle of (+1) x (+1) size.

 <C-v><j>j<l>lr<c>